-- 9.3.5.
-In the Final Round: - 9.3.5.1.
+9.3.5.
+In the Final Round:

+- 9.3.5.1.
 At the end of the Semi-Final Round, the two best skaters of each group are qualified for the Final to compete for places 1 to 4.
-The two last ranked of each group will compete for places 5 to 8 in the Consolation final. - 9.3.5.2.
-In the Final only, the finalist skaters choose their order to go as following: the best ranked skater at wssa slide world ranking chooses first out of the 4 available places (1, 2, 3 or 4), the second best-ranked skater chooses out of the 3 remaining places, the third best-ranked skater chooses out of the 2 remaining places, the fourth skater gets the last place available.
+The two last ranked of each group will compete for places 5 to 8 in the Consolation final.
+According to the head judge's decision prior to the start of the Freestyle Slides competition, the consolation final may be cancelled. - 9.3.5.2.
+In the Final only, the finalist skaters choose their order to go as following: the best ranked skater at slide International World Ranking chooses first out of the 4 available places (1, 2, 3 or 4), the second best-ranked skater chooses out of the 3 remaining places, the third best-ranked skater chooses out of the 2 remaining places, the fourth skater gets the last place available.